 4] Delete Browser Profile or Certificate Database

 Every browser maintains a database for certificates.
 For example, every Firefox profile has a cert8.db file.
-If you delete that file, and a restart fixes it, then the issue is related to the local certificate database.
+If you delete the file and a restart resolves the issue, then the problem is likely related to the local certificate database.

 Similarly, in Windows, when using IE or Edge, the Certificate Manager is responsible, or you can go to the edge://settings/privacy and click on Manage HTTPS/SSL certificates and settings.
 Delete certificates and try again